MicrosoftDocs/dataexplorer-docs/data-explorer/anomaly-detection.md

 ## Prerequisites

+* A Microsoft account or an Azure Active Directory user identity.
+An Azure subscription isn't required.
-Read [Time series analysis in Azure Data Explorer](time-series-analysis.md) for an overview of time series capabilities.
+* Read [Time series analysis in Azure Data Explorer](time-series-analysis.md) for an overview of time series capabilities.

 ## Time series decomposition model